-- 1. Unless otherwise specified, materials and workmanship shall be in accordance with the Australian Standards relevant standard of the Standards Association of Australia. - 2.
-The AS standards applicable to the Works shall be the edition current as at 14 days prior to the commencement of work. - Overseas standards and other standard documents named in the Specification shall be Overseas 3 Standards applicable in the same manner as Australian Standards to relevant materials and workmanship. - Copies of any standards quoted or referred to in the Specification shall be kept on the site if so Copies to be 4. kept on Site specified. - 5 Where no suitable AS test methods are available, those of the relevant RMS testing shall be Other Test Methods used.
+- 1. Unless otherwise specified, materials and workmanship shall be in accordance with the Australian relevant standard of the Standards Association of Australia.
+Standards - 2.
+The AS standards applicable to the Works shall be the edition current as at 14 days prior to the commencement of work. - 3.
+Overseas standards and other standard documents named in the Specification shall be Overseas applicable in the same manner as Australian Standards to relevant materials and workmanship.
+Standards - 4.
+Copies of any standards quoted or referred to in the Specification shall be kept on the site if so Copies to be specified.
+Copies to be kept on Site - 5.
+Where no suitable AS test methods are available, those of the relevant RMS testing shall be Other Test used.
+Other Test